-Tactical.GEN_VALIDATE : bool -> tactic -> tactic
+GEN_VALIDATETactical.GEN_VALIDATE : bool -> tactic -> tactic

 Where a tactic requires assumptions to be in the goal, add those assumptions as new subgoals.

-, which is implemented as
+See VALIDATE, which is implemented as

-GEN_VALIDATE true
+GEN_VALIDATE true.

-applied to the goal (asl,g)
+Suppose tac applied to the goal (asl,g)

-produces a justification that creates a theorem A |- g'
+produces a justification that creates a theorem A |- g'.

-adds new subgoals for members of
+Then GEN_VALIDATE false adds new subgoals for members of

-, regardless of whether they are present in
+A, regardless of whether they are present in

-, when applied to a goal, produces
+Fails by design if tac, when applied to a goal, produces

 a proof which is invalid on account of proving a theorem whose